Diane Hassall-Mead | Individual & Couples Counselling | BACP Registered

-I am currently studying for a post-graduate Diploma in Psychosexual and Relationship Therapy.
+Post-graduate Diploma in Psychosexual and Relationship Therapy

-I am a member of the British Association for Counselling and Psychotherapy (BACP), which means that I work to their Ethical Framework for Good Practice in Counselling and Psychotherapy.
-I am also a member of the College of Relationship and Sexual Therapists (COSRT) and adhere to their Code of Ethics and Practice when working with couples and psychosexual issues.
+I'm also a member of the College of Relationship and Sexual Therapists (COSRT) and adhere to their Code of Ethics and Practice when working with couples and psychosexual issues.

 Areas of counselling I deal with